List of Monk characters: Dale "The Whale" Biederbeck

 Biederbeck goes to extreme lengths to avoid publicity, buying newspaper companies just so that they won't print his name.
 The first twenty numbers on his speed-dial are lawyers.

-In the season two finale, "Mr. Monk Goes to Jail", Biederbeck is in prison due to his part in Catherine Lavinio's murder.
+In the season two finale, "Mr. Monk Goes to Jail", Biederbeck is in prison, implied to be the result of a never-told Monk adventure.
 He has an inmate as his personal servant, luxurious furniture, and a TV but no cell window.
 After condemned prisoner Ray Kaspo is poisoned less than an hour before his execution, suspicion falls on Biederbeck, to whom Kaspo owed $1,200.
 Monk knows that Biederbeck would not kill anyone over such a petty sum.
 Nevertheless, until the killer is caught, the prison refuses to install a window in Dale's cell.
 He offers Monk a deal: find the killer and Biederbeck will share what he knows about Trudy's murder.
 After Monk finds that prison librarian Sylvia Fairborn killed Kaspo, Dale reveals that Trudy was, contrary to Monk's belief, the intended victim of the car bomb.
 He also states that Monk should look for a man named Warrick Tennyson in Manhattan, New York.

 In the two-part episode "Mr. Monk Is on the Run", Monk is framed for the murder of Frank Nunn, the six-fingered man who hired Tennyson.
 Dale is revealed to be the mastermind of the plot and of a simultaneous plot to assassinate the governor of California, who had previously refused to commute his sentence.
 The lieutenant governor, who is on Dale's payroll, would then pardon Dale, completing Dale's revenge by going free and returning to his comfortable lifestyle while Monk goes to prison for Nunn's murder.
 Monk foils Dale's plan, and John Rollins, the LA County sheriff whom Dale recruited to frame Monk, turns state's evidence in the hopes of lightening his own sentence.
 As a result, all of Dale's privileges are revoked: his furniture, custom bed, telephone, and laptop are confiscated, his window is blocked up, his special meal deliveries and manicure appointments are cancelled, and he is reduced to eating in the prison cafeteria and sleeping in a cramped bunk bed.